What are you looking for in a photographer?

 We are interested in hiring photographers in a Work For Hire arrangement.

-We have done to work to create the business and opportunity for photography to occur.
+We have done the work to create the business and opportunity for photography to occur.
 We are investing time, money, potentially training, travel, housing, food, etc. In exchange, we require clear and undisputable ownership of the images with the ability to display, sell and use for promotion any image taken during the tournament as part of our services.

 Schedule & Breaks